Nukesor/selfhosted-gaming/content/garrys_mod/ttt/operation.md

 For this to work, make sure to add the [ULX mod](https://steamcommunity.com/sharedfiles/filedetails/?id=557962280) to your modlist.

 The ULX interface allows live-editing of pretty much all configuration variables, assignments and much more.
-Just press `F6` to open it, while on the server!

 **Disclaimer**
 Configuration values that're changed in this way, won't be persisted and reset to the default values or the values from your configuration file.